theognis1002/music-venue-api-v1/README.md

-# flask_venue_api
+# Music Venue API v1 (Flask)
-Custom Restful API built using Flask/Python - powered by a SQL database consisting of over 1300+ music and sports venues.
+REST API built using Flask/Python - powered by a SQL database consisting of over 1300+ music and sports venues.
 The api can be quered to retrieve the venue name, capacity, city, state, etc. or to add new venues.

 ![Alt text](/static/APIDocumentation.JPG?raw=true "API documentation")
 ## Endpoints: